RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Once you've got your shopping cravings under control, you're already in the area with some of the best nightlife in town.
 I was told there were four universities just around the corner, right?

-The Korean nightlife culture is quite closely associated with food, and many start an evening out by going to one of the cheap restaurants where they drink soju, the Korean version of vodka.
-Often you get stuck all evening, other times you manage to wriggle on to some of the clubs where you can also dance and get a larger selection of alcohol.
+Korean nightlife culture is quite closely linked to food, and many people start a night out by going to one of the cheap restaurants, where they drink 'soju', the Korean version of vodka.
+Often you hang around all evening, other times you manage to get on to some of the clubs where you can also dance and get a larger selection of alcohol.

 Do not be surprised if you find a sleeping man on the street - the drinking culture in Korea is wild.
 In fact, the Koreans are the people who take the most shots during the week, so it sometimes leads to the most mysterious sleeping places, you can imagine.

-If the party style in Seoul in South Korea is not what you are looking for, and you are looking for more international nightlife, then my recommendation is to completely change the city and move to Itaewon - also known for the expat area.
+If the party style in Seoul in South Korea is not what you are looking for, and you are looking for more international nightlife, then my recommendation is to completely change the district and move to Itaewon - also known as the expat district.
 Here, the discotheques are more like something we know from Denmark and the rest of the West, and the opportunity to dance and party is much greater.

-However, Itaewon is also the area where you need to keep an extra eye on your bag.
-Pocket thefts are almost non-existent in Korea, and when it finally happens and you report it to the police, then their first reaction is 90% of the time: "Where in Itaewon did it happen"?
-By this, it is actually also implied that it was most likely a foreigner who did it - not a Korean.
+However, Itaewon is also the area where you should keep an extra eye on your bag.
+Pickpocketing is almost non-existent in Korea, and when it finally happens and you report it to the police, their first reaction 90% of the time is: "Where in Itaewon did that happen?"
+By this it is actually also implied that it was most likely a foreigner who did it, and not a Korean.

-'Rooftop bars' are also a big thing in Itaewon, and a personal favorite is the one with the now somewhat unfortunate name Casa Corona.
-With a super cozy atmosphere and a great view of Seoul, you can quickly get a cozy evening to go here.
-The bar is close to Itaewon Station at Itaewon-dong 127-15 4F, Yongsan-gu.
+'Rooftop' bars are also a big thing in Itaewon, and a personal favorite is the one with the now somewhat unfortunate name of Casa Corona.
+With a super cozy atmosphere and a fantastic view over Seoul, you can quickly have a nice evening here.
+You will find the bar close to Itaewon Station at the address Itaewon-dong 127-15 4F, Yongsan-gu.

-If you really need to party 'Korean style', then some of the night should be spent in a 'norebang' - a karaoke room.
-Karaoke is taken deeply seriously in South Korea.
-Seriously in the fun way.
-Instead of appearing in public at a bar, book a room specially designed for the purpose.
+If you really want to party 'Korean style', then part of the night must be spent in a 'norebang' - a karaoke room.
+Karaoke is taken very seriously in South Korea.
+Serious in a fun way.
+Instead of being a public spectacle at a bar, you book a room for you and your friends specially designed for the purpose.
 You can have food and alcohol delivered and sing along to international hits or South Korea's own music, K-pop.

 Bibimbap - Korean food - travel